IT Account Management Regulation 503

 II.
 Email Account Suspension and/or Disabling.

-A. In responding to possible security vulnerabilities or other reasonable suspicions of violation of UNCSA Technology Use Policy, an account may be disabled by email or phone request from the following or their designee:
+A. In responding to possible security vulnerabilities or other reasonable suspicions of violation of UNCSA Technology Use Regulation, an account may be disabled by email or phone request from the following or their designee:

 Chief Information Officer/Chief Technology Officer